PauloFerreiraog/LTW/README.md

 ## Admin Features

-- Admins should be able to (they are also agents):
+- Admins are be able to (they are also agents):
   - Upgrade a client to an agent or an admin.
   - Add new departments, statuses, and other relevant entities.
   - Assign agents to departments.